ProjectLibertyLabs/gateway/README.md

 ## 🛠 Built With

-Each Gateway services is an independent microservice.
+Each Gateway service is an independent microservice.

 ### Tech Stack